 The FDA released a new safety communication about acellular dermal matrices (ADMs) in implant-based breast reconstruction surgery.

 I recently had a conversation with a patient who is a digital media consultant.
 After learning what she did, I remarked: “I hate social media.”
 Great to hear from a member of the Society’s Social Media Subcommittee, right?

 As we brainstormed and lamented the limitations of a virtual meeting, we never could have dreamed that more than 280 women would register and participate in the 2021 WPS Retreat.

 As Jeffrey Janis, MD, assumes the role of editor-in-chief for PRS Global Open, he says he's grateful for the strong reputation the journal has cultivated in its short history and determined to take it to new heights in a world that's increasingly "as big or small as you want to make it."

-Plastic surgeons are mourning the loss of an internationally renowned colleague and a giant in the world of craniofacial surgery, Ian Jackson, MD, who passed away Sunday at age 85.
+Plastic surgeons around the world are mourning the loss of a giant in craniofacial surgery, Kenneth Salyer, MD, who passed away Monday at age 84.

 ASPS is mourning the loss of past President James Hoehn, MD, professor emeritus of plastic surgery at Albany Medical College in New York.
 Dr. Hoehn passed away Thursday at age 82.